Bayesian Online Learning for Human-assisted Target Localization: Joint Bayesian Learning for Target Localization and Human Parameters

-The main idea is to perform recursive updates on the two distributions.
-First, we update the distribution of the target position given the human parameter.
-Next, we update the distribution of the human parameter by marginalizing the given distribution of the target position.
-The mathematical form is given by
+where $p(\mathbf{p}_t|\mathbf{o}_{1:t})$ is the distribution of the position of the target, and $p(a^h_t|\mathbf{p}_t, \mathbf{o}_{1:t})$ is the distribution of the human parameter given the target position The main idea is to perform recursive updates on two distributions.
+First, we update the target position distribution based on the human parameter distribution.
+Next, we update the human parameter distribution by marginalizing the target position distribution.
+In what it follows $\propto$ indicates proportionality.